|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Russian Napoleon cake recipe is a national dessert.
 It's made with up to 16 layers of crispy pastry filled with a custard cream and is just a little different in every household.
+This recipe yields a 10-layer cake to save a little time and avoid the potential pitfalls of a taller confection.

 It's a bit time-consuming to make, but the rewards of a soul-satisfying dessert are so worth it.
 You will be left with seven egg whites, so try using some of them in a meringue torte.